Dulce María: Philanthropy

-Dulce during the campaign "Vive con Glamor" in October 2016.
+Dulce during the campaign "Vive con Glamour" in October 2016.

 In March 2015, Dulce joined the People for the Ethical Treatment of Animals (PETA), to condemn the abuse of elephants in circuses in the United States.
 In an interview with the agency AP, the singer said her interest in protecting elephants came during a trip to Thailand in 2014.
 In the video she filmed for the campaign, she asks people not to go to the circuses that use animals and explains in detail all the ill-treatment to which elephants are subjected so that they may perform their function.
 Dulce also applauds the fact that Mexico has already banned the use of wild animals in circuses.
 In June, during her visit to Chile for her tour, Dulce visited the Corporación de Ayuda al Niño Quemado (COANIQUEM), appearing captivated by the cause, actively sharing with the children attended at the foundation.
 In November, on the International Day for the Elimination of Violence against Women, Dulce joined the #NiUnaMás campaign that seeks to sensitize all Mexicans to the problem of gender violence.
 Through her Twitter account, she published an image of you with the message: "#DiNoALaViolencia #LaViolenciaDestruye".
 Like her, other personalities have joined this campaign which was launched by Fundación Origen through its website where men and women are invited to take a photo and then share in their networks and create a greater impact.

 In January 2016, Dulce María joins the #LeerMx – Lo Que Importa Esta En Tu Cabeza, organized by the Mexico Communication Council, the concept of the campaign means to the youth beyond their appearance, what really matters is what is in their head and, in this sense, reading is the tool that gives them more, that is, through it they can express themselves, create, participate and build their own personality.
 In October, Dulce once again joins a campaign against Breast Cancer.
-Now as ambassador of the fourth edition of the campaign Vive con Glamour by Glamor magazine.
-Initiative held every year during the National Breast Cancer Awareness Month which aims to have women perform self-examination.
+Now as ambassador of the fourth edition of the campaign Vive con Glamour by Glamour magazine.
+It is an initiative held every year during the National Breast Cancer Awareness Month which aims to have women perform self-examination.